archonkulis/ANSolutions_CssJsTimestamp/README.md

 `<link rel="stylesheet" type="text/css" href="https://www.example.com/js/example.css?t1505808146" />`

 # Change timestamp
-To force timestamp change, go to System -> Cache Management -> click on "Flush Browser Cached CSS/JS"
+To force timestamp change, go to System -> Cache Management -> click on "Flush Browser Cached CSS/JS" and then "Flush Cache Storage"

 Now timestamp will be updated and the customers will see newest css/js changes!